What Is a Surgical Technologist? A Look Inside This Critical Career

 Maybe you’re thinking that a surgical technologist career sounds great so far, but what about education?
 How can you fit the classes required into your already busy schedule, especially if you can’t be a full-time student?
 Take a look at some of your options.

-Surgical technologists typically require an associate’s degree, according to the BLS.
-Certification isn’t required, but it may be helpful in finding a job.
+Surgical technologists typically require an Associate’s degree, according to the BLS.1 Certification isn’t required, but it may be helpful in finding a job.
 Anatomy, biology, medical terminology and pharmacology are common focus areas of a Surgical Technologist program.

-Earning a degree may sound daunting, but it doesn’t have to be time consuming.
-In fact, some surgical technologist programs can be completed in as few as 21 months.* That’s right—you can become qualified to begin working in the field in less than two years.
+Earning a degree may sound daunting, but the time commitment can be manageable.
+In fact, the Rasmussen University Surgical Technologist program can be completed in as few as 21 months.2 That’s right—you can become qualified to begin working in the field in less than two years.

 Interested in joining the OR team?

 What is a surgical technologist?
 These medical professionals may not experience all the drama of a Hollywood TV show, but the support they provide surgeons and patients is still a vital part of each surgery.

 “I would encourage anyone who is considering this career,” says Christiansen.
 “The most rewarding part is seeing the outcome of each individual procedure.
 It is in witnessing the happy faces on patients and family members as they experience the results of a successful operation.”